 WHERE ARE YOU ALL GOINGOINGOING?!

-Then they were wrenched through with a disorienting jolt to collapse upon the ground.
+Then they were wrenched through with a painful jolt to collapse upon the ground.

 For a while Tatsuki just lay there, feeling cold and shamed.
 She tried to take a deep breath, only to choke when it felt like there was nothing but dry sandpaper in her throat.
 Staggering up her lungs threatened to burst.
 Suddenly, like air being drained out of a balloon, the pressure eased.
 She could breathe again, but not cleanly.
 It took concentrated effort to gasp in and out, as though her body did not naturally know how to do something she had been born understanding.
-Or maybe it was the environment she found herself in.
 Her eyesight cleared, a condition she had not even noticed, and the girl looked up, dazed and confused, to survey their surroundings.

 The first thing she noticed was Inoue.
 Her childhood friend stood a few paces off seemingly without any of the strain Tatsuki herself was experiencing.
 Long red hair whipped in an icy breeze, and her feet sank into the pale dunes.